Christopher V. HawkinsShareholder

 - Represented a priority creditor in the preservation and collection of a nondischargeable judgment through a structured settlement.

-Christopher is a member of the San Diego Bankruptcy Forum, the San Diego Receiver’s Forum, the San Diego County Bar Association, the Business Law Section of the State Bar of California, the American Bankruptcy Institute, the Nature Conservancy, and the Surfrider Foundation.
+Christopher is a member of the San Diego Bankruptcy Forum, the San Diego Receiver’s Forum, the San Diego County Bar Association, the Business Law Section of the California Lawyers Association, the American Bankruptcy Institute, the Nature Conservancy, and the Surfrider Foundation.
 He currently serves as vice president of the California Bankruptcy Forum.
 He served as education co-chair of the California Bankruptcy Forum in 2012 and 2017, and sponsorship co-chair in 2013.
 He also served as Education co-chair for the 2013 Loyola Receiver’s Symposium.